TheMarmottin/Converter/README.md

 Play HIP normally without enabling either Converter mod.
 Then, when you are ready to convert, reload the game with the Converter mod enabled.
 Also enable the Converter+Mini mod if and only if you installed MiniSWMH!
-Load your save and export game from the Esc menu.
+Load your save, and take the decision "Prepare for EU4."
-Then move the mod from your `HIP/eu4_export/mod/` folder to your EU4 installation like normal.
+Then export game from the Esc menu, and move the mod from your `HIP/eu4_export/mod/` folder to your EU4 installation like normal.